 Consular Travel Advice

-Due to Super Typhoon Mangkhut, Canada (GAC) advises reconsidering travel (or avoiding nonessential travel) to this country.
-U.S. (DOS), U.K. (FCO), and Australia (DFAT) have no current warnings.
+Due to the arbitrary enforcement of vaguely defined national security laws and the risk of arbitrary detention, US (DOS) advises reconsidering travel (or avoiding nonessential travel) to this country.
+UK (FCO), Canada (GAC), and Australia (DFAT) have no current warnings.

 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Negligible risk of violent crime and low risk of petty crime exist throughout the country.
+Negligible risk of violent crime and low risk of petty crime exist, mainly in areas frequented by tourists, including markets, trains, shopping areas, and hotel lobbies.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.